 4 How to Perform a Wedding in Australia

 Australia Marriage CodeMarriage in Australia is governed rigorously by the Australian Government's Attorney General's office.
 The link provided below to their official website lays out in detail the process one must undergo to legally act as a wedding celebrant in the country.
 Again, the Universal Life Church is actively seeking recognition as a valid religious denomination in the country.
-Same-sex marriages in Australia are not currently recognized, even if they were solemnized in another country.
+Note: as of 2017, same-sex marriage is legal throughout Australia.

 Only an authorised celebrant can legally perform your marriage.